Running Py Protein Inference

 The following combinations of input are allowed and at least one combination is required:

-1. -t -d Path to input target (-t) and decoy (-d) files.
+) files.
 This can be one target and one decoy file or multiple files separated by spaces (" ").
-See here for information on target/decoy input files.
+See here for information on target/decoy input files.-a -b

-2. -a -b Path to input target (-a) and decoy (-b) directories that contain target and decoy files.
-This is one directory each and all .txt and .tsv files will be read in as input.
+) directories that contain target and decoy files.
+This is one directory each and all .txt and .tsv files will be read in as input.-f

-3. -f Path to input combined target/decoy (-f) files.
+) files.
 This can be one file or multiple files separated by spaces (" ").
+Use this option if your input is .mzIdentML, idXML, or pepXML.-c

 Any other combinations will result in an Error raised.